aditamairham66/test-arsatekno/README.md

 After setting up the project and running the migrations, you can log in as an admin using the following credentials:

-Email: superadmin@email.com
-Password: Sup3r@dm|n
+-   **Email**: `superadmin@email.com`
+-   **Password**: `Sup3r@dm|n`

 These credentials correspond to the super admin account created by the seeder.
-The user role is set to admin, which grants access to admin-level features of the application.
+The user role is set to `admin`, which grants access to admin-level features of the application.

+You can use these credentials on the login page of the application to log in as an admin.